Monitoring the state of a MySQL® cluster and hosts

 Monitoring cluster state

-To view detailed information about the Managed Service for MySQL® cluster state:
+To view detailed info on the state of a Managed Service for MySQL® cluster:

 -